avrecum/git-password-manager/README.md

 You will be asked to enter a password and repeat it.

 ### ls
-To list all service, type
+To list all services, type
 ```
 gpm $ ls
 ```